It's more than just a price...

 Most roofing companies, even those who’ve been in business for a short amount of time, are familiar with these questions.
 As a consumer, it makes sense, right?
 When you go to the store, you can ask the salesperson the price of the item- whether it’s a loaf of bread or a new car.
 However, while they may give you the price of an item, how do you know it’s the right item for you?
 What if the price they are quoting is for standard sandwich bread and you need gluten-free?
-Or, when you asking about a car, they give you the price for last year’s gas guzzler when you are looking for the newest hybrid model?
-It’s the same with the price for a new roof.
-Every home is different – different materials, different age of the roof, different framing…and the list goes on.
-When a contractor says they need to come inspect the roof in person, there are things they have to take into consideration and document to provide the most accurate estimate possible.
+Or, when you asking about a car, they give you the price for last year’s gas-guzzler when you are looking for the newest hybrid model?
+It’s the same as the price for a new roof.
+Every home is different – different materials, different ages of the roof, different framing…and the list goes on.
+When a contractor says they need to come to inspect the roof in person, there are things they have to take into consideration and document to provide the most accurate estimate possible.

 New Roof: “Per Square” Pricing

-While there are multiple factors that go into providing an accurate roofing estimate, it’s important to understand how roofing prices are quoted.
+While multiple factors go into providing an accurate roofing estimate, it’s important to understand how roofing prices are quoted.
 Roofing is typically quoted as a “per square” price.
 This breaks 100 square feet of your roof (a 10-by-10-foot area) into one roofing square.
-For example, if your roof measures at 2,000 square feet, it would be priced at 20 squares.
+For example, if your roof measures 2,000 square feet, it would be priced at 20 squares.
 It is important to note that the square footage of your house does not equate to the size of your roof.

 For most contractors, your price per square rate will typically include the price of your selected material (i.e. shingles), supplies, removal of waste, the labor, disposal of waste, permit and inspection fees are included in installing your roof.
 However, this is not necessarily the case for every roofing company and it’s important to understand what is included in the per square price.